djaysan/Better-Stock/README.md

 - New theme 'Better Stock Black Remix' entirely reworked to be more subtile and fits better with the Noire BG imo.

 Instructions:
+To use this, copy it to your Brick SD card and overwrite all files when prompted.
-download latest release here: https://github.com/djaysan/Better-Stock/releases Simply drag & drop to merge all the folders.
+If you are starting with a blank SD card, first copy the SD base package from here: https://github.com/trimui/assets_brick/releases then download latest release here: https://github.com/djaysan/Better-Stock/releases Simply drag & drop to merge all the folders.
 To use ALT icons or BG images - drag them out of their folder to overwrite the exisitng ones